I must say, renting in Ericeira is no easy task.

 In case you are wondering what makes renting in Ericeira so special, it has to do with a sudden rise in demand.
 In the last 5 years or so, Ericeira has left behind its ordinary fishing village life to become the trendy World Surf Reserve in Europe.
 Thus, attracting the attention and the interest of a worldwide public.

-Just then, to add insult to injury, there comes the Travel Awards titles of “leading destination” and “best city destination” to Portugal and Lisbon.
+Just then, to add insult to injury, there come the Travel Awards titles of “leading destination” and “best city destination” to Portugal and Lisbon.
 As you may well imagine, these awards have cast Ericeira, in the outskirts of Lisbon, even further into the limelight.

 Renting in Ericeira: market overview

 As one would expect, several properties in town have become local accommodation (AL), responding to the growing tourism.
-This means that those properties are no longer available for long term renting.
+This means that those properties are no longer available for long-term renting.

 There are a few reasons to think that our little Ericeira is following Lisbon’s steps on this housing issue.
 Just like in the capital, the renting market around here is becoming inflated, whilst the properties to let are far from abundant.